When I first decided to start traveling, I enthusiastically made a plan to see the world! (slowly, but surely)

 The months leading up to my trip, were filled with such excitement and longing, but there’s nothing quite like actually being there, to seal the deal.

 I ardently fell in love with that beautiful country and its people.

 Cliché as it may sound, Scotland breathed some type of life into me.

 Heading back home to Miami, was such a bittersweet moment.

 Back home, after a quick google search.
 I happened upon articles titled “Post-trip blues” or “Post-trip depression”

 Thank God!
 I wasn’t going crazy.
-(Whew) People everywhere had gone through, or were going through what I was feeling.
+(Whew)

 I figured in time, I would get over it and start planning my next trip.